wpgeorgia/portfolio/index.md

 The analysis compares the **percentage of workers commuting by public transit** in 2018 vs. 2023 to identify stations with the most significant changes over time.

-**Created during my internship with City of Atlanta Department of Transportation**
+**Created during my internship with City of Atlanta Department of Transportation.**

 ## Key Takeaways